 However, if you have flat warts on your face or if the warts begin to spread quickly, consult a doctor.
 Doctors have access to a larger variety of treatment options, including cryotherapy (freezing off the warts), immunotherapy medications and medications that are injected directly into the wart [source: Cleveland Clinic].

 If you have flat warts, hopefully you've learned a few ways to prevent them and treat them.
-If they're still not on their way out of your life, follow the links on the next page for more information.
+If they're still not on their way out of your life, follow the links below for more information.

 Related HowStuffWorks Articles

 - American Academy of Family Physicians.
 "Duct Tape More Effective than Cryotherapy for Warts."
 2/01/03.
 (Accessed 8/8/09). http://www.aafp.org/afp/20030201/tips/8.html

 - Cleveland Clinic.
 "Warts: An Overview."
 (Accessed 8/5/2009)http://my.clevelandclinic.org/disorders/warts/hic_Warts_An_Overview.aspx

 - Kidshealth from Nemours.
 "What's up With Warts?"
 (Accessed 8/6/2009)http://kidshealth.org/kid/ill_injure/aches/warts.html#

 - Medical News Today.
 "Duct Tape and Other Treatments for Warts."
 (Accessed 8/5/2009)http://www.medicalnewstoday.com/articles/17335.php